top of page

 Description of Supervisorial Districts in 1888

-County Counsel, Superior Courts, Vital Statistics, and the Marriage License Bureau.
-After the demolition of the 1909 building, the new County of Los Angeles Hall of Administration was dedicated in 1960 and located at its present site of 500 W. Temple Street.
-See photos of the last Board of Supervisor’s meetings at the old Hall of Records, and the first Board of Supervisors meeting at the Hall of Administration in 1960 on the Whittier Unincorporated Digital Archive at
+The Hall of Records was built in 1909 and located at 220 N. Broadway in downtown Los Angeles.
+It was the City Hall for County government and accommodated various County Departments, including the County Auditor-Controller, Board of Equalization, Civil Service Commission, Board of Supervisors, County Counsel, Superior Courts, Vital Statistics, and the Marriage License Bureau.
+In 1960, the old Hall of Records was torn down and replaced by the new County of Los Angeles Hall of Administration at its present location of 500 W. Temple Street.
+You can check out pictures of the last Board of Supervisor’s meetings at the old Hall of Records and the first Board of Supervisors meeting at the Hall of Administration in 1960 on the Whittier Unincorporated Digital Archive.d.

-The First County Seal (1887-1957): The original 1887 County of Los Angeles Seal displayed grapes hanging from a vine, surrounded by the words "Board of Supervisors-Los Angeles Co.
+(1887-1957): The original 1887 County of Los Angeles Seal displayed grapes hanging from a vine, surrounded by the words "Board of Supervisors-Los Angeles Co.
 Cal."

 Agricultural Commissioner/ Weights and Measures (ACWM)

-During the 1950’s, areas in Los Angeles County were divided by districts for agriculture inspections.
-The County’s District 10 included Whittier, La Habra Heights, La Mirada, and Montebello, with the Rio Hondo as the western border.
-“Orchard Cards” were filled out and helped track growers, their property location, crops, variety, year planted, and number of trees and acres.
+In the 1950s, Los Angeles County was divided by districts for agricultural inspections.
+Whittier, La Habra Heights, La Mirada, and Montebello, with the Rio Hondo as the western border, comprised District 10.
+Orchard Cards were used to track growers, their property location, crops, variety, year planted, and number of trees and acres.
 Inspectors would issue citations to owners of diseased, neglected, or abandoned crops, and if dead crops were not removed, the County would remove them.
-By the 1960’s many orchards were on the decline.
-You can see a copy of an Orchard Card that was issued to the Parnell School for Girls that once existed where Parnell Park is currently located, and other vintage department photos, on the
+By the 1960s, many orchards were on the decline.
+You can find a copy of an Orchard Card issued to the Parnell School for Girls, which once existed where Parnell Park is currently located, and other vintage department photos on the Whittier Unincorporated Digital Archive.
+(Sources: Agricultural Commissioner/Weights and Measures and The Department of Crops and Livestock Report, Department of the Agricultural Commissioner/Weights and Measures, Los Angeles County 2010).

 Parks and Recreation

-Amigo Park: During the 1960’s residents and a local volunteer club began promoting the use of a vacant parcel of land as a playground.
+During the 1960’s residents and a local volunteer club began promoting the use of a vacant parcel of land as a playground.
 Over the years, residents have helped maintain the lot for local children to play in.
 In 1985, the County purchased the land and eventually developed the property into a park.

-Sorensen Park: In the late 1940's, residents of the surrounding community organized the Sorensen Park and Recreation Association.
+In the late 1940's, residents of the surrounding community organized the Sorensen Park and Recreation Association.
 Their efforts, in part, also led to the founding of a library within the grounds of the park.

-Whittier Narrows Regional Park:
+Whittier Narrows Regional Park

-San Jose Hills and the Montebello Hills.
-Whittier Narrows Regional Park is actually a flood control area that includes a dam which was built in response to a long history of flooding along the San Gabriel and Rio Hondo Rivers and surrounding communities.
-The park area is leased to the County of Los Angeles for recreation.
-The area is the location of significant events in local history including the site of the original Mission San Gabriel constructed in 1771 along the banks of present Rio Hondo River, and a battle to control California which occurred in 1847.
-Segments of the film Birth of a Nation directed by D. W. Griffith, were filmed here in 1914 as well as segments for the Tarzan movie series.
+The Whittier Narrows got its name due to the narrow area between two hill areas, the San Jose Hills and the Montebello Hills.
+Whittier Narrows Regional Park serves as a flood control area and includes a dam.
+The dam was built in response to a long history of flooding that has occurred in the area along the San Gabriel and Rio Hondo Rivers.
+The park area is leased to the County of Los Angeles for recreation purposes.
+The area has significant historical importance as it was the location of the original Mission San Gabriel, constructed in 1771 along the banks of the Rio Hondo River, and a battle to control California that took place in 1847.
+Furthermore, segments of the film Birth of a Nation directed by D. W. Griffith were filmed here in 1914, as well as segments for the Tarzan movie series.

 Public Library